-Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, Dissertations should either be a monograph or a unified collection of previously published papers in English.
+Doctoral students are required to write a dissertation for a doctoral or a licentiate degree, either as a monograph or as a unified collection of previously published papers.
 Candidates are required to defend their licentiate dissertation at a seminar and their doctoral dissertation at a public examination.
-Dissertations are normally written in Swedish or English.
-The dissertation topic is chosen in consultation with the advisor and examiner.
-If the dissertation is written in conjunction with another candidate, the individual contributions must be clearly indicated.
 Further information is provided by the policy documents "Doctoral Dissertation Requirements" and "Licentiate Dissertation Requirements".